Growing up, I was a sucker for spy toys.

-There are tons of IP logging tools out there on the market that will help you see which IP addresses are visiting your site and/or landing pages.
+There are tons of IP logging tools out there on the market.
+They show you which IP addresses are visiting your site and/or landing pages.

-Not only does this help you see potential competitors that are coming back again and again, but it also helps you see which legitimate leads might be taking their time to decide whether or not they want to work with you.
+You can see what competitors are coming back again and again, but it also helps you see what legitimate leads might be taking their time to decide whether or not they want to work with you.

 So it doubles as a lead generation tool as well.

-What To Do With Your Newly Found Spy Intel
+What To Do With Your New Spy Intel

-Many people will tell you not to copy your competitors out of the fear that it may not work for you, and while that could be true, I’ll always try to emulate first, and then figure things out after.
+Many people will tell you not to copy your competitors.
+This advice comes from the fear that it may not work for you.
+While that may be true, here’s what I do:

-Try the same offers, designs, and ads that your competitors are using.
-And if you can, steal their ideas and make them even better.
+Try the same offers, designs, and ads your competitors are using.
+Steal their ideas and make them better.